jvanname/spectralradiinai/hypergraphembed.md

 Interpretability: The GMNO hypergraph embedding $f$ is often highly interpretable.
 One can visually represent GMNO hypergraph embeddings using the compositions
 $\pi\circ f:V\rightarrow K^n$ where $\pi:K^d\rightarrow K^n$ is a projection onto $n$ of $d$ coordinates and where $n\in\\{2,3\\}$.
 If the original hypergraph has geometric structure, then it is often easy to visually see this geometric structure from the plot of $\pi\circ f$.

+Improved performance in high dimensions: By setting the dimension $d$ to be high, the GMNO hypergraph embeddings is more likely to satisfy desirable properties including learned realization and the uniqueness of local optimum property.

 **Other properties**